TunNetCom/TunNetCom-SilkRoadErp/AUTH.md

 #### 2. TokenStore
 Location: `src/WebApps/TunNetCom.SilkRoadErp.Sales.WebApp/Services/TokenStore.cs`

-A singleton that stores JWT tokens keyed by circuit ID.
-This allows tokens to be shared across scoped services within the same user session.
+A singleton that stores JWT tokens in memory.
+Uses a global key (`global_access_token`) to share the token across all service instances.
+This is safe because each browser has its own localStorage as the source of truth.

-#### 3. CircuitIdService
-Location: `src/WebApps/TunNetCom.SilkRoadErp.Sales.WebApp/Services/CircuitIdService.cs`

-Generates a stable circuit ID per browser session:
-1. Stores circuit ID in HttpContext.Session (persists across requests)
-2. Falls back to Connection.Id if session unavailable
-3. Generates GUID as last resort

-This ensures all services within the same browser session share the same circuit ID.

 #### 4. AuthHttpClientHandler
 Location: `src/WebApps/TunNetCom.SilkRoadErp.Sales.WebApp/Services/AuthHttpClientHandler.cs`